All of my grandparents were farmers, and the generations before them lived a simple life. They were frugal, hardworking, and wasted nothing.

 cold storage in the McBride Market

-This refrigerator is typically designated for farm items, such as our eggs from the coop, milk from the local farm, spelt and other grain that we grind, my starter, my ferments like yogurt and sauerkraut, and garden vegetables that we eat within the week.
+This refrigerator is typically designated for farm items, such as our eggs from the coop, raw milk from our jersey or a local friend, spelt and other grain that we grind, my starter, my ferments like yogurt and sauerkraut, and garden vegetables that we eat within the week.
 We keep this fridge in the “McBride Market” (which is the overflow pantry).

 food safe buckets in the overflow pantry